EN 1090-1, UKCA, UKNI & CE marking of structural metalwork

-EU & UK Law on CE marking of construction products
+EU & UK Law on approved marking of construction products

 - Mechanical resistance & stability

 - Safety in case of fire